brittanyrw/emojibops/docs/local_dev_walkthrough.md

 }
 ```

 8. If you would like to see what your addition will look like, open the `index.html` file that is in the `emojibops` folder in a web browser.
-The EmojiCards are added in a random order so it may take you a few seconds to find what you added.
+The Emoji Cards are added in a random order so it may take you a few seconds to find what you added.
 If you do not see any cards in the browser, this could mean that you have a typo in your `data.js` file.
 If that is the case, double check what you have added for missing commas and quotation marks.
 9. Once you are done, go to the terminal and type `git status`.
 You should see `data.js` as modified.
 If you don't see this, go back and make sure to save your `data.js` file.
 10. Run `git add -A` to add your changes.
 11. Add a commit message.
 Run the following command and replace with your song name: `git commit -m "Added Wannabe by Spice Girls"`.